dfrappart/training-terraform-intermediate-labs/labs/ImportNSG.md

 cd training-terraform-intermediate-labs-setup
 ```

-> This template contains a basic Terraform project configuration
+> This configuration contains a basic Terraform project configuration

 In the *configuration/dev* folder, update the **backend.hcl** file :